 Visit your Settings > Permalinks.
 Make sure Plain is not selected.
 Usually, Post Name is the best choice.
 Even if everything is fine, click on Save Changes.
 That will rewrite/repair your .htaccess.

 Are you using a security plugin?
 They might block the REST API.
-Make sure it doesn’t.
-Known plugins to do that are :
+Make sure it doesn’t, by disabling it temporarily.
+Known plugins to cause issues are:

 - WP Cerber Security